danieltsam/qut-classmate/README.md

 - Optimized data fetching with multi-level caching strategy
 - Added detailed console logging for debugging and to check where data is coming from
 - Enhanced scrollbar styling for better visibility and interaction

+### v1.4
+- Renamed "Timetable Maker" to "Timetable Creator"
+- Added support for specific week patterns (single weeks, ranges, etc.)
+- Improved conflict detection and display to only warn about overlaps in the same weeks
+- Added unit code autocomplete by scraping 4000 QUT Units and using in a search dropdown
 ---

 Thanks for checking out QUT Classmate!
 Built by a student, for students. 🚀